4-H Virtual Auctions: Youth Participant FAQ

 How will animal weights be determined?

-- Since there is a limit on the face-to-face interactions, animals cannot be transported to a certified scale to receive the certified weight required by the State of Michigan to sell by the pound; all animals will sell by the head.
+- If animals cannot be transported to a certified scale to receive the certified weight required by the State of Michigan to sell by the pound they will sell by the head.